50% of children in Nepal government run schools, especially in rural areas, do not pass their secondary grade 10 exam standards.

 This work is serious, we cannot just sit around, do nothing and let the gate of education slam shut on these children.

-— Mark Avery | Executive Director for Touch Nepal
+— Mark Avery | Executive Director Learning Seed Nepal

 One of the students enjoying studying out in the sunshine.